jrnl - Man Page

 - --format TYPE

 Display selected entries in an alternate format.
-TYPE can be: boxed, dates, fancy, json, markdown, md, pretty, short, tags, text, txt, xml, or yaml.
+TYPE can be: boxed, calendar, dates, fancy, heatmap, json, markdown, md, pretty, short, tags, text, txt, xml, or yaml.
 Optional parameters: --file FILENAME Write output to file instead of stdout

 - --tags